The best TPRM software for 2026

 #1 SecureSlate

 SecureSlate unifies compliance execution, risk treatment, and vendor oversight in one operational system.
-Vendor evidence and assessments can map to the same framework themes you prove for SOC 2, ISO 27001, and HIPAA—reducing duplicate work between “internal audit season” and “vendor questionnaire season.”
+Vendor evidence and assessments map to the same framework themes you prove for SOC 2, ISO 27001, and HIPAA—reducing duplicate work between internal audits and vendor questionnaire season.

 Key features

-- AI-assisted review support to extract high-signal findings from long documents (for example, SOC 2 reports), with reviewers staying accountable for decisions
+- AI-assisted security reviews to extract findings from SOC 2 reports and long packets—with reviewers accountable for tier-one decisions

-- Continuous monitoring posture aligned to how your organization defines material change—alerts, cadence, and escalation paths you can defend to leadership
+- Continuous vendor monitoring posture (alerts, cadence, escalation paths you define)

-- Customizable vendor risk rubrics and flexible scoring by tier and data sensitivity
+- Customizable vendor risk rubrics and tier-based scoring

-- Evidence collection automation with validation, organization, and expiration discipline
+- Evidence collection automation with validation, organization, and expiration tracking

 Ideal for

-Enterprise and mid-market teams that want TPRM connected to broader compliance and risk programs, not a disconnected sidecar.
+Enterprise and mid-market teams seeking unified trust management where TPRM connects to broader compliance and risk—not a disconnected spreadsheet or sidecar tool.

 | Pros | Cons |